 Entry 45.
 Alex chases and is attacked by not one but two masked people.
 Masky starts choking him, and the only thing that stops him is when he looks up and sees The Operator (at least, based upon the video distortion).
 What makes it creepy is how unhinged Alex sounds.
 Especially at the end, when the distortion hits so it sounds like he has two voices.

-Alex: If I ever see you again, I'll kill you!
+Alex: The next time I see you, I'll kill you!

 From the very start, the subtle audio and video distortions in 45 prove that Troy and Joseph have successfully created Pavlovian fear responses in their audience.